warith-harchaoui/nexteco/README.md

 **NextEco turns “What does this cost to run?” into a reproducible, test-backed repository feature.**

-Why this matters?
-(Guy Kawasaki style)

 ### ⚠️ Problem / Opportunity
 - Most repos ship with zero honest cost data — no money, no energy, no carbon.
 - AI agents asked naively invent plausible-looking numbers with false confidence.
-- Teams only discover the gap when an operator asks "what does this actually cost to run?"
+- Teams usually discover the gap only when an operator asks: *“What does this actually cost to run?”*

 ### 💎 Value proposition
 - Drop one prompt, get a reproducible, test-backed cost model in minutes.